 Covid-19 continues to kill close to 1,000 Americans a day.
 But for those who develop dangerous cases of the infection, advances in medical care and the growing experience of doctors are improving the chances of survival.

 … Doctors and experts say that improved medical tactics and earlier treatment are helping improve the outcomes for very sick patients, said Andrew Badley, head of Mayo Clinic’s Covid Research Task Force.

 “Health-care preparedness today is much better than it was in February and March,” Badley said in an interview.
 “We have better and more rapid access to diagnosis.
 We have more knowledge about what drugs to use and what drugs not to use.
 We have more experimental treatments available.
 All of those contribute to possible improvements in the mortality rate.”

-Tags: About, Andrew Badley, artificial intelligence, big data, bile duct cancer, Bobbie Gostout, brain, cancer, cardiology, cardiovascular disease, cholangiocarcinoma, clinical research, clinical trials, COVID-19, Dawn Pedrotty, Findings, Gregory Poland, health disparities, heart disease, influenza, Lotte Dyrbye, Mark Wieland, Marysia Tweet, Mayo Clinic Proceedings, migraine, Nadia Laack, Native American, News, Nikki Stricker, oncology, ophthalmology, opioids, patient safety, pharmacology, physician burnout, plasma, pregnancy, Progress Updates, public health, research, Ryotaro Ishii, SCAD, Shahrukh Hashmi, Tanios Bekaii-Saab, Tufia Haddad, vaccines, Wesley Petersen
+Tags: About, Andrew Badley, artificial intelligence, big data, bile duct cancer, Bobbie Gostout, brain, cancer, cardiology, cardiovascular disease, cholangiocarcinoma, clinical research, clinical trials, COVID-19, Dawn Pedrotty, Findings, Gregory Poland, health disparities, heart disease, influenza, Lotte Dyrbye, Mark Wieland, Marysia Tweet, Mayo Clinic Proceedings, migraine, Nadia Laack, Native American, News, News of the Week, Nikki Stricker, oncology, ophthalmology, opioids, patient safety, pharmacology, physician burnout, plasma, pregnancy, Progress Updates, public health, research, Ryotaro Ishii, SCAD, Shahrukh Hashmi, Tanios Bekaii-Saab, Tufia Haddad, vaccines, Wesley Petersen